ammonshepherd/track-n-treat/D3-Instructions-Part-2.md

 `candyObject = {'day': '2015-11-xx', 'time': 'xx:xx', 'candy': 'Xxxx'}`

 Each `candyObject` object has this info associated with it.
-The 'x' is replaced each time it goes through the loop.
+The `x`'s in the example above are replaced each time it goes through the loop.

 The x position, `xPos`, is set and the same as the candy wrapper image.